moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/xcm.md

     const { assets, setAsset } = sdkInstance;
     ```

-2. Call the `setAasset` function and pass in the key or asset object (which includes the key and the origin symbol) to define the asset to be transferred.
+2. Call the `setAsset` function and pass in the key or asset object (which includes the key and the origin symbol) to define the asset to be transferred.
 For example:

     ```js
     import { dot } from '@moonbeam-network/xcm-config';